FAQ | Lingo | Price-Based Selections

 High-End: Earbuds & Earphones $150+

 Ready to really treat yourself?
 These high-end earbuds and in-ear headphones represent some of the best sounds you can get in a compact package.
 Take the Pioneer DJE-2000s for example — their 9.4mm dome drivers use rare earth magnets for incredible bass.
-Straddling the line between professional in-ear monitors and everyday earphones, Ultrasone PYCO earphones feature powerful dynamic drivers housed in durable aluminum drivers, and a cable with in-line mic and controls for when you’re on the go.
+Etymotic ER4 in-ear headphones are the original hi-fidelity in-ear monitors, originally introduced in 1991.
+The current ER4s provide excellent passive isolation and are available in two varieties: Studio Reference for flat, neutral response and Extended Range for added bass response.
 Shure SE425 earphones may be designed for live performance, but there’s no reason why you can’t benefit from their dual micro-drivers and superior sound isolation when you need a pick-me-up on your morning commute.